 Property no longer brings the returns it once did.

-The blame is laid at the feet of the Central bankers who employed harsh monetary policy after the financial crisis that they were responsible for.
+The blame is laid at the feet of the Central bankers who employed harsh monetary policy after the financial crisis for which they were responsible.
 This has had a devastating effect on pensioners incomes.
 Quantitative easing or money printing has pushed up prices.